 The school's rules and procedures are designed to allow students to be educated in a safe and orderly environment.
-All students are expected to follow staff members' directions and obey all school rules.
+All students are expected to follow staff members' directions and to obey all school rules.

 Students must arrive at school on time, prepared to learn and participate.
-If, for some reason, this is not possible, the student or parent/guardian should contact the school.
+If, for some reason, this is not possible, the student should seek help from Guidance or Administrative staff.
+Adult students (age 18 or older) must follow school rules.
+If residing at home, adult students are encouraged to include their parents in their educational program.

-In order to keep parents or guardians informed on their child's progress in school, parents will be provided information on a regular basis and whenever concerns arise.
+In order to keep parents informed of their child's progress in school, parents will be provided information on a regular basis and whenever concerns arise.
 Many times it will be the responsibility of the student to deliver the information.
-The school, however, may use mail or hand delivery when appropriate.
+The school, however, may use the mail or hand delivery when appropriate.
 Parents have the option of receiving communication from the school via e-mail and/or facsimile by filling out the appropriate form available in the school's administrative office.
-Parents are encouraged to build a two-way link with their child's teacher and support staff by informing the staff of suggestions or concerns that may help their child better accomplish their educational goals.
+Parents are encouraged to build a two-way link with their child's teachers and support staff by informing the staff of suggestions or concerns that may help their child better accomplish his/her educational goals.